 Social Studies In Third Grade the students study the world by traveling virtually through different countries.
 We begin by reviewing mapping skills and familiarizing the children with the continents and oceans.
 Throughout our study, we undergo a more in-depth look at several countries and learn about culture, food, entertainment, clothing, language, education and tourism of each country.
-The children study these countries through class and small group discussions, readings, hands-on activities, role-playing, field trips, individual and group projects.
+The children study these countries through class and small group discussions, readings, hands-on activities, role-playing, and individual and group projects.
 The children will become culturally aware and responsive to the diversity of the world in which they live.
 We conclude each unit by drawing parallels and differences between each country and the United States of America.
 Throughout the study, the children will learn valuable research skills.
 This interdisciplinary curriculum includes activities in library, art and computer.
-We will not go on field trips this year due to COVID-19.

 Science The Third Grade curriculum encourages students to learn through independent exploration and inquiry-based lessons.
 These interactive and experiential activities allow students to make discoveries and form their own conclusions, which are then reinforced by class discussions and written work.
 The year opens with an extensive overview of animal adaptations, examining the body parts, body coverings, and behaviors that help animals survive in their environments.
 Later topics include water and the water cycle, circuits, electricity, forces, and Newton's Three Laws of Motion.
 As the year progresses, independent class work and group projects are increasingly emphasized, providing students the opportunity to take ownership of the lesson material.
-Science lessons will be taught in the classrooms this year due to COVID-19.

 Art Third graders work extensively with different media to refine their skills and to develop a more objective approach to their work.
 Students continue to work with painting, sculpture and collage, exploring the variations present in each medium.
 Special projects in printmaking or papermaking may be included.
 Conventions and the more formal elements of visual composition, such as perspective, are observed and discussed.

 Music Recorder is introduced for the first time in Grade Three.
 Students are now ready for reading music from the staff.
 By the end of Grade Three, the children will be able to play a pleasing and challenging group of recorder pieces.
 Recorders are put together with Orff instruments and ensemble playing continues.
-Singing is an important component of the Grade Three year.
-The students in the Third Grade participate in the Lower School Chorus.
-They practice one period each week.
-Pieces selected for the Lower School Chorus include rounds, canons and two-and three-part songs.
 There will be no Chorus this year due to COVID-19.
 Please see the attached sheet at the end of this book about the new Performing Arts Program curriculum.

 Computer In the Third Grade, the students meet in the Computer Lab for two periods each week.
 They learn about different computer parts.
 They begin to use Google Drive accounts to complete school assignments.
 They learn beginner concepts in programming.
 Finally, they start using new techniques in typing to become faster and more efficient computer users.
-The children will be taught Computer in the class this year due to COVID-19.
-Chromebooks will be given to each child to use during the Computer period.

 Physical Education The Third Grade Physical Education Program is comprised of a sequential curriculum which develops efficient movement patterns.
 Organized games, sports lead-up skills, and physical fitness routines are a daily part of this educational regimen.
 Emphasis is placed on the development of strong, healthy individuals who have a positive attitude toward physical activity.
-The Physical Education Program has been modified this year due to COVID-19.

-"Youth is the trustee of posterity." -Benjamin Disraeli
+"Youth is the trustee of posterity."

+-Benjamin Disraeli

-y the time a child reaches the Fourth Grade, he or she is ready to broaden the requirements of academic responsibilities.
-The child will continue to have guided support by the teacher in a nurturing environment.
+y the time the children reach the Fourth Grade, they are ready to broaden the requirements of academic responsibilities.
+The children will continue to have guided support by the teacher in a nurturing environment.
 Greater demands will focus on the achievement of individual academic success.
 Special attention is given to the student's social development.
-The importance of respecting their peers, cooperation, honesty and positive self-esteem are discussed throughout the year to establish the foundation for solid decisionmaking in the future.
+The importance of respecting their peers, cooperation, honesty and positive self-esteem are discussed throughout the year to establish the foundation for solid decision-making in the future.